 Roy Y. Chan

-Roy Y. Chan is Special Projects Coordinator in the IU 21st century Scholars Program at Indiana University Bloomington, where he wears multiple hats to coordinate marketing and outreach initiatives as well as assessment and accountability for current Scholars within the IU Office of the Vice President for Diversity, Equity, and Multicultural Affairs (DEMA).
-Prior to his role, Roy served as Office Services Assistant in the Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University Bloomington, and was previously Graduate Assistant in the Office of International Programs (OIP) and Graduate Technology Consultant in the Information Technology Services (ITS) at Boston College.
+Roy Y. Chan serves as the Special Projects Coordinator in the IU 21st Century Scholars Program at Indiana University Bloomington.
+In this role, he leads the strategy, development, and implementation of the program's communications and advocacy work for current Scholars within the IU Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA), and assists with philanthropic and external partnerships through the IU Community & School Partnerships (CSP) and the Indiana Commission for Higher Education (CHE).
+Prior to joining our department, Roy served as Office Services Assistant in the Robert A. and Sandra S. Borns Jewish Studies Program at Indiana University Bloomington and was previously Adjunct Instructor for the Spring 2016 course EDUC-U 212 Current Issues in Undergraduate Life: Global Citizenship and Study Abroad in the IU School of Education.

 Originally from Long Beach, California, Roy has had over 10 years of nonprofit management experience, receiving recognition for his turnaround tactics that have led teams to high-performance results.
 In January 2017, Roy was one of the first IU staff members to spearhead the design,

 Along with his leadership skills, Roy is committed to advancing diversity, equity, and inclusiveness in higher education.
 His research leverages quantitative methods to examine the effects of institutional and governmental policies on student postsecondary access and success, particularly in areas of financial aid designed to increase persistence and degree attainment rates for traditionally underrepresented populations in college promise programs.